“YOU WORKED HARD TO ESTABLISH YOUR BUSINESS….DO YOU WANT TO PROTECT IT?”

 (A) derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by other persons who can obtain economic value from its disclosure or use; and

-(B) is subject of efforts that are reasonable under the circumstances to maintain its secrecy.
+(B) is subject to efforts that are reasonable under the circumstances to maintain its secrecy.

 Business owners will appreciate that the Act now includes a company’s financial information, as well as lists of prospective and current customers and suppliers.
 This may be critical because these additional components are often the center of misappropriation disputes, and previously not deemed worthy of protection.